bbauska/meta-react-basics/README.md

      setupTests.js
 ```

-Since the components folder is currently empty, you can add a component
+<p>Since the components folder is currently empty, you can add a component
 for each of the sections of the typography-focused blog.
 Here's the
-structural update:
+structural update:</p>

 <details>
   <summary>React Components</summary>